 By understanding how to calculate MAGI, you will better understand eligibility for various tax credits and assistance programs including premium tax credits, Medicaid eligibility, retirement savings deductions, education tax credits, and adoption tax credits.

 What questions do you have about MAGI or where it is used?
-Download the PDF guide, or leave a comment below.
+Leave a comment below.